SFDO-Tooling/CumulusCI/docs/robot_advanced.md

 The
 [PageObjects](Keywords.html#file-cumulusci.robotframework.PageObjects)
 library provides support for page objects, Robot Framework-style.
-Even though Robot is a keyword-driven framework, it\'s also possible to dynamically load in keywords unique to a page or an object on the page.
+Even though Robot is a keyword-driven framework, it's also possible to dynamically load in keywords unique to a page or an object on the page.

 With the `PageObjects` library, you can define classes that represent